 Special consideration is given to the housing and handling of feral cats.
 Appropriate use of cage covers, cat dens, traps, squeeze cages, and sedatives can minimize stress and greatly reduce risk of injury to the animal or handler.
 Feral cats may be housed only for spay/neuter through the Community Cat Program, while attempting to locate the caretaker, provide medical treatment, or find a suitable barn placement.
-Feral cats that cannot be released due to health, or be safely housed or handled for treatment, may be euthanized.
+Feral cats that cannot be released due to health and/or cannot be safely handled for treatment, may be euthanized.